Jusrx-7/tmp-lib-c-/README.md

 # This repo just for my .
-## I added the function i want it in future
+## I added a functions i will need it
+in future